*Please refresh the page to ensure you are looking at the most up-to-date content*

 Data Dashboards

 A: For each measure, the dashboard shows a 12-month moving window of performance over 12 months.
 In doing so, you can see how your organization’s performance on each measure trends over 12 consecutive months.
-The dashboard also shows your organization’s Year 4 target.
+The dashboard also shows your organization’s targets.
 Protected health information (PHI) is not displayed on the dashboard.

 A: The dashboard shows the number of members in the denominator for your organization's data.
 Protected health information (PHI) is not be displayed on the dashboard.